Skip to main content

 Works on Alloy and Classic projects.
 The layout is auto-detected.

-This guide covers the purgetss/images/ convention, the 4× master convention, re-processing single files, and how it fits alongside build.
+This guide covers the purgetss/images/ folder, the 4× master convention, single-file regeneration, and where the command fits in a normal build.

 For a terse reference of every flag, see the images command reference.